flatironinstitute/inferelator/development.md

 ## Process

 Run this command to follow an upstream branch:

-`git remote add upstread https://github.com/simonsfoundation/inferelator_ng.git`
+`git remote add upstream https://github.com/simonsfoundation/inferelator_ng.git`

-And to pull the code
+And to pull the code:

-`git pull upstream`
+`git pull upstream master`